 - Objective; and

-- Assess the claimant’s physical or mental capacity and the limitations resulting from the claimant’s medical condition and problems.
+- Assess the claimant’s physical or mental capabilities and the limitations resulting from the claimant’s medical condition and problems.